-2. ESYS IEP Goals & Objectives
+3. ESYS IEP Goals & Objectives

-If the student meets the ESYS recommendation requirements, then the committee needs to identify those goals in which the student has shown either regression (which has been noted on the IEP) or is a critical skill on the student's IEP.
+If the student meets the ESYS recommendation requirements, then the committee needs to identify those goals in which the student has shown either regression (which has been noted on the regression/recoupment form) or is a critical skill on the student's IEP.
 The ARD Committee deliberations must specify the time and duration for ESYS instructional and/or related services.
-The ESYS IEPs must be indicated in the dropdown text box located within the ESYS supplement
+The ESYS IEPs must be indicated in the dropdown text box located within the ESYS supplement.

-3. Transportation Supplement
+4. Transportation Supplement

-If the student will be receiving specialized transportation during ESYS, then it must be indicated in SuccessEd, and the transportation supplement must be completed during an ARD.
+If the student will be receiving specialized transportation during ESYS, then it must be indicated in Empower by checking the box to indicate Transportation is needed for ESY, and the transportation supplement must be completed during an ARD.
 If a parent has declined specialized transportation during the regular school year, but the ARD committee determines that there will be a need for this service during ESYS, then an ARD must be held to add this service.
 It should be noted in the deliberations that this service will only be for the duration of ESYS.
 In addition, a Transportation Supplement must be completed and submitted along with the other ESYS paperwork.
 All information must be updated and confirmed before submitting the form.
 For more information about the Fort Bend ISD Special Transportation process, please see the self-named area in Section 3 of this Special Education Administration Procedures.

 Once an ARD has been held to make the recommendation for ESYS and all paperwork has been completed, the ESYS recommendations must be submitted to the Program Manager overseeing the program in which the student receives services.
-All ESYS documents should be uploaded into SuccessEd under the History tab.
+All ESYS documents must be locked.
+A copy of the ESY information will be submitted to the Assistant Director overseeing the ESYS program.